Calendar of Events

 3rd Annual Tennessee Pirate Fest

-This costumed family fun event will come to life for two weekends in mid-October at the Tennessee Medieval Faire site in Harriman--just 30 miles west of Turkey Creek.
-All are invited to escape to the fictional pirate town of Port Royale in the Tortugas, circa 1700-1800’s.
-“Come out, dress up, and Get Yer Pirate On!
-ARRR!” said Barrie Paulson, VP-Manager.
+This outdoor regional daytime costume-play entertainment-oriented festival will come to life in Harriman at the Tennessee Medieval Faire grounds--just 30 miles west of Turkey Creek.
+Patrons will feel transported to the fictional Caribbean town of Port Royale in the Tortugas, circa 1700-1800’s.

 Theatre Knoxville Downtown: Wait Until Dark